yuruki/camel-scr/camel-archetype-scr/README.md

 ### Generating a project

-First you have to install camel-scr artifact (https://github.com/yuruki/camel-scr):
+First you have to install camel-scr-runner and camel-archetype-scr:

     camel-scr
     $ mvn install

-Then we install camel-archetype-scr:

-    camel-archetype-scr
-    $ mvn install

 Let's generate a project:

     your_git_repositories
     $ mvn archetype:generate -Dfilter=com.github.yuruki.camel.scr:

-    [INFO] Scanning for projects...
     [INFO]
     [INFO] Using the builder org.apache.maven.lifecycle.internal.builder.singlethreaded.SingleThreadedBuilder with a thread count of 1
     [INFO]